dombg1337/stageScan/README.md

 ```
 ### List of IP's to check

 stageScan does not currently support a list of IP's to test.
-To get around this issue, you can make use of the xargs command and supply a list of ips, each in a new line.
+To get around this issue (still only sequential solution), you can make use of the xargs command and supply a list of ips, each in a new line.

 `cat ips | xargs -I % /bin/bash -c 'sudo ./stageScan.sh --ip %'`